 Is 5G meaningless then?
 Surely not.
 In my opinion, 5G brings mobile telecom an entirely new perspective.
 It will open up unlimited possibilities.
 But that is not due to stunning fast data speed.
 It is the compatibility, scalability and flexibility that guiding us to bright future.

 Future mobile network can enable all different kinds of services.
 Power saving IoT network, ultra-low latency and high speed medical applications, easy managed wireless broadband (FWA), machine-to-macine communication etc. Mobile phones will no longer be the dominating device.
 Also, the network architecture will also undergo significant changes, in order to enable distributed computing amount network devices.
 Backend base stations (RAN) and core network will all migrate to cloud architecture.
 Cloud-RAN will enable advanced inter base station signal process and improve radio performance.

 No one can tell if 5G can reach this far.
 But I’m pretty sure that 5G is the door towards this future.
 The industry should stop competing on data speed.
 5G is not just another network upgrade.
 It is us, the engineers and the industry, to upgrade our understanding about mobile telecommunication.
 It is mobile network solutions which we should work on in coming years.

-If you like this article, please click the LIKE button a few times at the bottom.
+If you like this article, please spend 1 minute to register as ‘Liker’, and then click the LIKE button a few times at the bottom.
 It helps me to get rewards from LikeCoin foundation.
-Thanks for your support!
+Like=Rewards, Thanks for your support!